BaselComputationalCommunityInResearch/BaselComputationalCommunityInResearch.github.io/contact.md

 permalink: /contact/
 ---

-You can reach us under _weneedanemailaddress@somewhere.ch_ or contact each [organiser][link organiser] personally.
+You can reach us under _methodsandbeers@gmail.com_ or contact each [organiser][link organiser] personally.
 You can also join us on:

 - [Methods and Beers meetup][link MBmeetup]
 - [Methods and Beers on linkedIn][link MBlinkedIn]